Our series of top tips will help you and your team get the most out of homeworking

 - Supervision: Check the home working policy addresses how to supervise staff, communicate with them and monitor performance and output.
 Provide guidance for line managers as reporting in at regular times can help combat isolation and stress.
-Employers might need to install video conferencing apps such as Skype so that meetings can occur remotely.
+Employers might need to install video conferencing software such as Skype, Teams or Zoom so that meetings can occur remotely.
 Staff must easily be able to communicate with the employer, and other people they work with.
 Managers should be aware that different motivation techniques may be needed for home workers.

 - Equipment: Think about equipment requirements such as laptops, couriers, stationery, photocopying, printing etc. Will the employee require specific equipment?
 How will this be funded, installed and insured and who is permitted to access it?
-Employers should consider computer virus protection and other security measures is there someone available by telephone to help with IT issues.
-There is no obligation on an employer to provide computer or other equipment necessary for working at home but given the latest Government advice employers should do what they can to enable homeworking.
+Employers should consider computer virus protection and other security measures and whether there is someone available by telephone to help with IT issues.
+There is no obligation on an employer to provide computer or other equipment necessary for working at home but, given government advice, employers should do what they can to enable homeworking.